 The provided software tools like the Importer/Exporter application are implemented in the Java language in order to be platform independent.
 The tools have been confirmed to run under Microsoft Windows, Linux, and Apple Mac OS X. High performance is achieved by exploiting multi-threading on multiprocessor or multi-core CPU systems.

-1.3 List of changes; new and dropped functionalities
+1.3 List of changes between software versions